jundalisay/superb/content/en/research/confucius/analects/chapter-10a.md

 Where there is scarcely any knowledge about life, how shall there be any about death?"
 {{< /l >}}

 The disciple Min was by his side, looking affable and bland.
-Tsz-lu also, looking careless and intrepid; and Yen Yu and Tsz-kung, firm and precise.
+Tsz-Lu also, looking careless and intrepid; and Yen Yu and Tsz-Kung, firm and precise.

 The Master was cheery.

 {{< l a="Confucius" >}}
-One like Tsz-lu there does not come to a natural end.
+One like Tsz-Lu there does not come to a natural end.
 {{< /l >}}

 Some persons in Lu were taking measures in regard to the Long Treasury House.
 Min Tsz-k'ien observed, "How if it were repaired on the old lines?"